BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 The *crypto movement* provides yet another example that seamlessly aligns with *effective altruism*.
 At first glance, the idea is compelling: a *decentralized banking system* designed to transcend national borders.
 However, beyond numerous technical challenges, this idea falls apart upon closer examination.
-If we equate money with power and that power can no longer be centrally controlled, then power should be widely distributed - that is the promise.
+If we equate money with power and that power can no longer be centrally controlled, then power should be widely distributed---that is the promise.
 Yet, there is a significant caveat: for this to work, wealth must be evenly distributed among the world's population.
 If it's not, the entire system simply represents another form of power concentration.
-Regardless of the underlying system, what truly matters is more equitable wealth distribution.
+Regardless of the underlying technical implementation, what truly matters is more equitable wealth distribution, which is not a technical but a social problem.
-And pseudonymization isn't the solution; in fact, it's quite the opposite.
+Pseudonymization isn't the solution; in fact, it's quite the opposite.
 The idea that fewer regulations lead to a "better" society has been disproven time and time again.
-What really matters is the mode of negotiation---whether it's central or decentralized, direct or indirect, fair or unfair, informed or uninformed.

 The perils of power concentration are evident within both the *crypto* and *effective altruism* movements, as exemplified by the case of Bankman-Fried.
 A staunch crypto enthusiast and advocate of the effective altruism movement, Bankman-Fried was once its wealthiest member.